Reveal Video Coaching

 Internal Discovery - Safety Score Customization

 Throughout 2023, our 15 person research team (3 of us were dedicated to coaching specifically) was asking a lot from our customers.
 After hundreds of quick in-app surveys, interview request emails, and sweepstakes surveys, Research Operations encouraged us to go light on direct customer recruitment in Q4, where possible.
-This request encouraged me to get creative with the safety score customization research that had just been greenlit.
+This request encouraged me to get creative with my new task of understanding safety score customization needs.

 This research focused on the nuances of safety scores, a feature not yet launched to our existing customers.
-It didn't make sense to ask them, as "how might you use this feature in the future?" is a notoriously unreliable and poor research question.
-So I got creative: I leveraged both my and my stakeholders' internal networks at Verizon Connect (we have over 3,500 employees) and sought out teams I was less familiar with who worked in areas that related to safety scores, planning unstructured interviews with those coworkers.
+It didn't make sense to ask them, as "how might you use this feature in the future?" is a notoriously poor research question.
+So I got creative: I leveraged both my and my stakeholders' internal networks at Verizon Connect and sought out experts who worked in areas that related to safety scores.

 I realized that we'd been ignoring a wealth of untapped knowledge from within our own company.
 My research readout turned into a rich collection of case studies, from an ex-Fleet Manager's detailed breakdown of how he calculates and weighs safety scores to a Technical Solutions Engineer's publication and data-backed talk about how safety score utilization directly improves company ROI.
 Not only did I answer our initial questions about safety score customization needs, but our team also gained extensive knowledge in the broader topic space.